 - Clean.
 Look for white mold or fuzz growing the stem or the blossom end of the pumpkin.
 Be vigilant because it can blend in or hide in texturing.

 If you leave them exposed to the elements, however, their shelf life and quality will diminish greatly.
-For best success, keep your pumpkin away from moisture and purchase your pumpkin within a week or so of it’s planned use.
+For best success keep your pumpkin away from moisture and use it within a week of purchase.

 How to Store Raw Pumpkin

-- Refrigerator.
-Store cut up raw pie pumpkins in an airtight container in the refrigerator for 3-5 days.When you are ready to use them, double check to make sure that they haven’t started to crack or dry out to ensure the best flavor.
+Store cut up raw cooking pumpkins in an airtight container in the refrigerator for 3-5 days.When you are ready to use them, double check that they aren't cracked or dried out to ensure the best flavor.

-How To Store Cooked Pumpkin and Pumpkin Purée
+How To Store Cooked Pumpkin

-Practice Makes Perfect with these Pumpkin Recipes
+Practice Makes Perfect

 Happy Cooking! 🙂